Bill-Haku/homepage/content/authors/admin/_index.md

 As a member of StarStudio, I am responsible for the development of the iOS and iPadOS Version of the UESTC's official BBS App.

-As a member of Zhuai Yuwen, I posted some artcles on it and made the website for [ZhuaiYuwen](http://zhuaiyuwen.xyz).
+As a member of Zhuai Yuwen, I posted some artcles on it and made the website for [ZhuaiYuwen](http://zhuaiyuwen.hakubill.tech).

+You can see all my articles about everything as blogs on [iBlog of Bill Haku](http://blog.hakubill.tech).
+(Written in Chinese)

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->